 I promise that once you’ve made a quick tomato pasta sauce the right way, it will become a regular fixture on your dinner circuit.
 And as an added bonus, you will never have to worry about finding a use for all those pasta sauce jars you insisted on saving.
 (Yeah.
 We’ve all been there.)

 Creamy Tomato Sauce Ingredients

-- A good dose of salt brings out the flavor of canned tomatoes – don’t skimp, but do check to see if your canned tomatoes already contain salt and adjust as necessary (see the recipe card).
+- Kosher Salt.
+A good dose of salt brings out the flavor of canned tomatoes – don’t skimp, but do check to see if your canned tomatoes already contain salt and adjust as necessary (see the recipe card).

 Fire roasted tomatoes are just that – tomatoes charred over an open fire.
 This process both cooks the tomatoes and caramelizes their natural sugars, creating a sweet and smoky flavor full of depth that regular canned tomatoes can’t touch.
-Their flavor pairs particularly well with cream and butter, resulting in a sauce that’s so rich and complex you’ll swear it was cooked for hours.
+Their flavor pairs particularly well with cream and butter, resulting in a quick creamy tomato pasta sauce that’s so rich and complex you’ll swear it was cooked for hours.

 Tools You’ll Need

 Disclaimer: This section and the recipe card contain affiliate links, which means we receive a small commission (at no cost to you!) if you make a purchase using these links.
 Rest assured, we only endorse products we own and truly love!

 - Dutch Oven: because tomatoes are acidic, you’ll want to use non-reactive cookware.
 Enameled dutch ovens are always a great choice.
 A stainless steel stockpot is also ideal, but watch the temperature to ensure your onions don’t scald.